Skip to contentPostalForm

 Recommended agent flow (via MCP tool):

-1. Call postalform.search_addresses with query (min 3 chars).
+1. Call postalform.search_addresses with query (min 3 chars) and optional country_code (defaults to US).

 2. If you see type="Container" results, ask for the unit/suite and call again with container=<id> and a refined query.